-Looking to grow your pack?
+Looking to grow and reinvigorate your pack?
 Here are some helps!

 “Before we can put Scouting’s values into youth, we have to put youth into Scouting.”